-(Last Updated 6/1/2022) Notable Sacramentans – Joan Didion, the internationally celebrated author, was born in and spent most of her childhood in Sacramento.
+(Last Updated 9/3/2023) Notable Sacramentan’s – Joan Didion.
+Joan Didion, the internationally celebrated author, was born in and spent most of her childhood in Sacramento.
 Didion died on December 23, 2021 at the age of 87.
-See “Updates” below for more information.
+NEW: See “Updates” below.

 The Didion House, located in the Poverty Ridge neighborhood, was Joan Didion’s home during her last two years of high school.